What is a paediatrician?

 Where do paediatricians work?

-How do I find a paediatrician?
+How do I choose a paediatrician?

 Unless the matter is urgent, you may have a long wait before you can get an appointment with a paediatrician for your child.

-How much will a paediatrician cost?
+How much will it cost to see a paediatrician?

 If you see a paediatrician in their rooms, Medicare will cover: